kevinfaveri/oldschool-react/README.md

-# Worker Branch
+# Mobile Branch

-This branch is a react-create-app boilerplate from styled-compoennts branch + Web Worker in React components.
+This branch is a react-create-app boilerplate from worker branch + partial mobile support and some tests fixes.